RSEToolkit/rse-competencies-toolkit/about.md

 ### Support the project

-If you would like to contribute, please look at the list of [Issues on the Github repository](https://github.com/RSEToolkit/rse-competencies-toolkit/issues) for ways to help.
+If you would like to contribute, we welcome all [contributions on a range of topics](https://github.com/RSEToolkit/rse-competencies-toolkit/tree/main#support-needed).
+Please also check the following look at the list of [Issues on the Github repository](https://github.com/RSEToolkit/rse-competencies-toolkit/issues) for ways to help.

 ### Important links